krb5/krb5/doc/admin/otp.rst

 not specified, it defaults to ``DEFAULT``.
 The **username** field specifies the value to be sent in the User-Name RADIUS attribute.
 If not specified, the principal name is sent, with or without realm as defined in the token type.
+The **indicators** field specifies a list of authentication indicators to annotate tickets with, overriding any indicators specified in the token type.

 For ease of configuration, an empty array (``[]``) is treated as equivalent to one DEFAULT token (``[{}]``).